 |---|---|---|

-| Tough, chewy texture | Didn’t reach high enough internal temperature | Cook to 203°F internal temp minimum, probe-tender test |
+| Tough, chewy texture | Didn’t reach high enough internal temperature | Cook to 203°F minimum; use probe-tender test |

-| Dry meat | Overcooked past 210°F OR didn’t rest | Monitor internal temp closely, always rest 1–2 hours |
+| Dry meat | Overcooked past 210°F or didn’t rest | Monitor internal temp closely; always rest 1-2 hours |

-| No bark formation | Too much moisture, wrapped too early | Wait until 165°F internal temp to wrap, reduce spritzing |
+| No bark formation | Too much moisture, wrapped too early | Wait until 165°F internal temp to wrap; reduce spritzing |

-| Stall lasting 6+ hours | Temperature too low, lid opened often | Maintain 225°F+, stop opening smoker |
+| Stall lasting 6+ hours | Temperature too low, lid opened too often | Maintain 225°F+; stop opening smoker |

-| Mushy, falling-apart texture | Cooked past 210°F | Pull at 203–205°F for texture |
+| Mushy, falling-apart texture | Cooked past 210°F | Pull at 203-205°F for best texture |

-| Smoke flavor too mild | Not enough wood, wrapped too early | Add more wood first 4 hours, wrap at 165°F+ |
+| Smoke flavor too mild | Not enough wood, wrapped too early | Add more wood during first 4 hours; wrap at 165°F+ |

-| Too smoky/bitter | Too much smoke or wrong wood | Use milder woods, thin blue smoke only |
+| Too smoky/bitter | Too much smoke or wrong wood | Use milder woods; ensure thin blue smoke only |

-| Uneven cooking | Hot spots in smoker | Rotate meat halfway, use water pan |
+| Uneven cooking | Hot spots in smoker | Rotate meat halfway through; use water pan |

 Prevention Tips

-- Always use a thermometer — Time is just an estimate; temperature tells the truth about doneness
+- Always use a thermometer — time is just an estimate; temperature tells the truth about doneness

-- Resist opening the smoker — “If you’re lookin’, you ain’t cookin’” as the saying goes
+- Resist opening the smoker — “if you’re lookin’, you ain’t cookin'” as the saying goes

-- Plan extra time — It’s better to have your pork shoulder finish early and rest in a cooler than to keep hungry guests waiting
+- Plan extra time — it’s better to have your pork shoulder finish early and rest in a cooler than to keep hungry guests waiting

-- Practice patience — Low and slow wins the race every time in BBQ
+- Practice patience — low and slow wins the race every time in BBQ

 Frequently Asked Questions